loginov-rocks/Angular-Gulp-Boilerplate/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/1oginov/Angular-Gulp-Boilerplate.svg)](https://greenkeeper.io/)

-Clean Angular 1.6 boilerplate with basic Gulp tasks designed to automate your daily development routine such as templates, scripts and styles concatenation, uglification and minimisation.
+Clean Angular 1.6 boilerplate with basic Gulp tasks designed to automate your daily development routine such as templates, scripts, styles and translations concatenation, uglification and minimisation.

-As a result your entire Angular project will be compiled to five files (`index.html`, `app.js` and `vendor.js`, `app.css` and `vendor.css`) and source maps if needed.
+As a result your entire Angular project will be compiled to five files (`index.html`, `app.js` and `vendor.js`, `app.css` and `vendor.css`), translations files and source maps if needed.

 ![Teaser](https://raw.githubusercontent.com/1oginov/Angular-Gulp-Boilerplate/master/misc/teaser.png)